eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 Issue link: https://github.com/eclipse/codewind-docs/issues/92
 18.10:
 -->
-## Appsody does not mount the Maven cache to the Appsody application container
+## Appsody mount errors on Windows Enterprise
-If you work with Windows Enterprise, such as Azure ID, and use any of the Java Appsody stacks, such as `java-microprofile` or `java-spring-boot2`, Appsody does not mount the Maven cache to the Appsody application container.
+If you use Windows Enterprise and authenticate through Azure Active Directory (AAD), you might see mount errors when you use any of the Java Appsody stacks, such as `java-microprofile` or `java-spring-boot2`.
+Appsody does not mount the Maven cache to the Appsody application container.

-If you don't set the `MAVEN_OPTS` environment variable, you might receive an error message in the `appsody.log` file when you try to create an Appsody project:
+You might receive an error message in the `appsody.log` file when you try to create an Appsody project:
 ```
 [Container] docker: Error response from daemon: error while creating mount source path '/C/Users/<user name>/.m2/repository': mkdir /C/Users/<user name>/.m2: permission denied.
 ```